ShaneCurcuru/chooseafoundation/_foundations/ow2.md

 ## About OW2

 At OW2, our job is to promote the development of open-source software for complex information systems: middleware, generic business applications, cloud computing platforms, IoT, etc. We are supported by a vibrant open source community and business ecosystem.
 In 2017, OW2 celebrates its 10th anniversary.
 We are proud to be the leading open-source software organization in Europe.
 We help build healthy and sustainable open source projects that reach their markets.
+OW2 hosts some one hundred technology Projects, including  ASM, Bonita, Chameleon, CLIF, DocDoku, Easybeans, Emerginov, Fractal, FusionDirectory, JOnAS, JORAM, JOTM, Knowage, LemonLDAP:NG, Lutece, OCCInterface, PetalsESB, Prelude, ProActive, RocketChat, SAT4J, Spagic, Spago4Q, Talend Studio, Telosys, WebLab and XWiki.
+Several of these projects are combined into market-driven Initiatives (Open Source Cloudware, Security and Privacy, Futur Internet Software and Services, Big Data Initiatives) which facilitate their implementations into business solutions by systems integrators, OEMs and end-users.
+OW2 is also an open source dissemination partner in a number of collaborative projects, such as OCCIware, CHOReVOLUTION, STAMP and CROSSMINER.
+Visit www.ow2.org, follow us on Twitter @ow2.

 ## How Individuals Can Get Involved {#individual}